getgrav/grav-learn/pages/03.themes/05.theme-configuration/docs.md

 ## Accessing Theme Blueprint Information

-Information from the currently active theme's `blueprints.yaml` file can be had from the `grav.theme` object.
+Information from the currently active theme's `blueprints.yaml` file can be had from the `theme` object.
 Let's use the following `blueprints.yaml` file as an example:

 [prism classes="language-yaml line-numbers"]
 name: Antimatter